2022–23 Challenger Pro League: Positions by round

 The table lists the positions of teams after the completion of each matchday, even if due to postponed matches this means the teams have an unequal number of games played.
-For instance, after completion of the final matchday, one match was still to be played, which could still change the final finishing order.
+Coloured cells for matchdays 1 through 22 refer to being in the promotion play-offs (green) or relegation play-offs (red), after that only the 1st and last position are highlighted as these mean promotion and relegation respectively.